About

 STORM – self-harm mitigation and suicide prevention training

-Institute Of Psychosexual Medicine basic training (2-year course)
+Institute of Psychosexual Medicine basic training (2-year course)

 A variety of additional short training courses covering a range of topics

-Qualifications
+Academic Qualifications

 Bachelor of Medicine and Bachelor of Surgery (MBChB)